brkaisin/Partial-Update-Scala/README.md

 to `null`
 in the JSON.

+### Immutable partial field type

+For immutable partial field types, represented with class `PartialImmutableField`, there is only one way to update the
+value: by not changing it.
+The codec will therefore encode nothing, and the decoder will decode nothing.

 ### Partial nested field

 For partial nested field types, represented with class `PartialNestedField`, the behavior is the same, except that the